 Ceftriaxone is available as sterile powder for reconstitution.
 It will be administered as one 500-mg IM dose at the study site.
 Drug: Azithromycin Azithromycin will be administered as 1000 mg oral dose (2 X 500 mg tablets) at the study site.
 Dose should be taken after food consumption and with water. |

-- Number of subjects with treatment-emergent adverse events and serious adverse events (SAEs) [ Time Frame: Up to Day 21 ]An adverse event (AE) is any untoward medical occurrence in a clinical study subject, temporally associated with the use of a study treatment, whether or not considered related to the study treatment.
+- Number of participants with treatment-emergent adverse events and serious adverse events (SAEs) [ Time Frame: Up to Day 21 ]An adverse event (AE) is any untoward medical occurrence in a clinical study participant, temporally associated with the use of a study treatment, whether or not considered related to the study treatment.
 An SAE is defined as any untoward medical occurrence that, at any dose; results in death, is life-threatening, requires inpatient hospitalization or prolongation of existing hospitalization, results in persistent disability or incapacity, is a congenital anomaly or birth defect, any other situation that require medical or scientific judgment.

 Choosing to participate in a study is an important personal decision.
 Talk with your doctor and family members or friends about deciding to join a study.
 To learn more about this study, you or your doctor may contact the study research staff using the contacts provided below.
 For general information, Learn About Clinical Studies.